A U.S. Commander Works With Iraqi Forces To Fight 'Brutal Enemy' ISIS

 Americans and coalition partners are working with a range of Iraqi forces: local and national police, tribal fighters, the army, special forces.
 One body they do not yet assist directly is the one known as the Popular Mobilization.

 These fighters, which include hard-line Shiite Muslim forces designated as terrorists by the U.S., are now officially part of Iraqi's security forces.
-Many of them are deployed west of Mosul — and, said Townsend, they, too, are part of the fight against ISIS.
+Many of them are deployed west of Mosul — and, said Townsend, they too are part of the fight against ISIS.

 They "absolutely are contributing positively to the fight," he said, noting that the fighters were following the orders of the prime minister and battlefield commanders.